 4 Extra Debut.
 Billy Bragg in conversation with John Wilson about 'Talking with the Taxman about Poetry', his 'difficult' third album.
 From October 2012.

-John Wilson launches a new series in which he talks to leading performers and songwriters about the album that made them or changed them.
+John Wilson's series in which he talks to leading performers and songwriters about the album that made them or changed them.
 Recorded in front of a live audience at the BBC's iconic Maida Vale Studios.

 Programme 1, A-side.
 'Talking With The Taxman About Poetry' - Billy Bragg reveals how the self-proclaimed 'difficult' third album was written and created with a guitar he bought when he was out shopping for swimming trunks (he claims he still swims naked as a result)... he explains how a film about the James Brothers helped him write "There's Power In A Union'... and describes how Andy Kershaw's inability to shut up led him to writing 'Levi Stubbs' Tears'.
 And he plays excerpts from the album live in front of the audience.

-Future programmes will include Paul Weller talking about The Jam's last album, 'The Gift'; Suzanne Vega recalls the making of 'Solitude Standing', the album that made her a worldwide superstar; and Rod Argent and Colin Blunstone takes us back to the seminal Zombies' record 'Oracle And Odessey'
+Other programmes include Paul Weller talking about The Jam's final album, 'The Gift'; Suzanne Vega recalls the making of 'Solitude Standing', the album that made her a worldwide superstar; and Rod Argent and Colin Blunstone takes us back to the seminal Zombies' record 'Oracle And Odessey'